- Activities of the BSC

 Activities of the BSC

-- facilitating and coordinating project-based research
+- initiating and coordinating project-based biodiversity research;

 Information on specific projects and publications can be found throughout this web site.
 Topics that help to interpret the nature or development of the Canadian fauna are of special interest to the BSC.
 Such topics focus on particularly significant regions, or kinds of animals, or subjects.
 For example, the Arctic is among the most fragile ecosystems on Earth; it is also under immense environmental pressure as the effects of global warming are felt most acutely at northern latitudes.
 With their diversity and potential for rapid population growth, arthropods can serve as barometers of environmental change.
 Forests, springs and other habitats are characteristic and informative.